-Safe House Volunteers
+Safe House Advocate

-Volunteers spend quality time with child and teenage safe house residents, developing trusting relationships and modeling healthy interactions with others.
+Volunteers spend quality time with child and teenage safe house guests, developing trusting relationships and modeling healthy interactions with others.
 Mentors help with homework, play games, supervise art projects, facilitate conversation groups, and chaperone outings.